ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 #### 1.2 Install the GitHub Pages Publish extension

 We also need the GitHub Pages Publish extension to publish our Hugo site to GitHub Pages.
 You can find it [here](https://marketplace.visualstudio.com/items?itemName=AccidentalFish.githubpages-publish) in the Marketplace.
 You need version 1.0.0 or higher.
-It has the option to specify a branch to publish to.
+It has the option to change the branch to master instead of using gh-pages.

 Click 'Get it free' again.
 Select your Azure DevOps organization and click 'Install'.